jphaugla/awsDB2ToAuroraPostgres/README.md

 * Restart the Windows Server (this seems to be important after the SCT install)
 * Create a New Project using New Project Wizard ![Create Project](README_PHOTOS/DefineProject.jpg)
 * Connect to DB2 ![Connect to DB2](README_PHOTOS/ConnectToDB2.jpg)
+    * if requested for the db2 LUW driver point at db2jcc4.jar file (usually there are several of them after installing the drivers and the client drivers)
 * Accept the risks
 * Click on the "DB2INST1" instance on the left panel and click "Next" to generate the assessment report
 * Click Next and enter parameters for Aurora PostgreSQL connection ![Aurora Connection](README_PHOTOS/SCTAuroraConnection.jpg)